neam/dokku-host-provisioning/README.md

 ### Deploying a Dokku Host elsewhere

-The vagrant configuration currently includes support for the Digital Ocean provider only.
+The vagrant configuration currently includes support for the Digital Ocean and Rackspace providers only.
 Consult the Vagrant documentation on how to enable other providers.
-Any provider that works with Vagrant should work with these configurations since we don't use any Digital Ocean specific features.
+Any provider that works with Vagrant should work with these configurations since we don't use any provider-specific features.

 ## Setting the default vhost